List of Fitbit products: Fitbit Versa

 Released in April 2018, it has a square design with round edges, similar to the Apple Watch and Pebble watches.
 It retains most of the Ionic's features and interface.
 It is capable of tracking women's menstrual cycles.
 It does not have built-in GPS like the Ionic, instead using connected GPS like the Blaze.

 There are three variants of the Versa; the standard edition, the Special Edition, and the Lite Edition.
 The standard Versa comes in three colors: black, rose gold, or silver.
 The Special Edition comes in rose gold with a lavender band, or graphite with a charcoal band.
 The Special Edition also includes woven wristbands.
 In the United States, the Special Edition of the Versa is the only version of the watch to ship with Fitbit Pay.
 The Lite Edition has a more limited feature set and comes in silver with a white or lilac band, marina blue, or mulberry.

 Fitbit Versa 2

-The Fitbit Versa 2 was released in September 2019.
+The Fitbit Versa 2 was released in September 2019 and was priced at $199.95.